UFC Fight Night: Garcia vs. Onama: Predictions & Analysis

 A few statistical edges stand out.
 Dumont throws significantly more leather — a 1.5 sig. strike per minute gap.
 Dumont is far more active with takedowns, averaging 1.7 more per 15 minutes.
 Dumont has tighter striking defense, making opponents miss more often.

 The Pick: Norma Dumont over Ketlen Vieira.
-The model gives Dumont a slight nod at 63% — this could easily go either way.
+The model gives Dumont a slight nod at 57% — this could easily go either way.
+The market and our model are aligned — the line looks fair.

 Alice Ardelean